philrz/super/docs/commands/super-db.md

 according to the pool key and seek indexes keyed by the pool key are computed for each data object.

-When querying data to the [Super Binary](../formats/bsup.md) output format, output from a pool can be easily piped to other commands like `super`, e.g.,
+When querying data to the [BSUP](../formats/bsup.md) output format, output from a pool can be easily piped to other commands like `super`, e.g.,
 ```
 super db query -f bsup 'from logs' | super -f table -c 'count() by field' -